LeeEd1/MS3-project/README.md

 ### Footer:

 ![Footer](/static/images/readme-img/footer.png)
-The page is also equipped with a footer with social icons for more viewing pleaure.
+The page is also equipped with a footer with social icons for more viewing pleasure.

 ### Modals:

 ![Modal](/static/images/readme-img/modal.png)
-Modal example, there are 3 in total which are delete recipe/delete account or delete category, however the delete category is only accesible to admins.
+Modal example, there are 3 in total which are delete recipe/delete account or delete category.
+However, the delete category is only accesible to admins.
 Each modal is the same but the text inside corresponds with the button that is clicked.

 ### Flashed messages:

-The page is also equipped with flash messages to inform the user that their action was successfull and keep them informed every step of the way with clear concise messages.
+The page is also equipped with flash messages to inform the user that their action was successful and keep them informed every step of the way with clear concise messages.
 Here is an example below.
 The message changes depending on the action that is taken.

 ![Flash message](/static/images/readme-img/flash.png)

 ### Page security:

 Throughout Tasty Trove there are security measures in place like defensive redirects and werkzeug hashed password for the users password, this is stored in my DB.
 I have tried to cover every basis that I am aware of by checking if the user is the recipe owner or admin.
-I have also blocked (to the best of my knowlege) users forcing entry by manipulating the URL.
+I have also blocked (to the best of my knowledge) users forcing entry by manipulating the URL.

 ### Database design: